 How many times can you reschedule an appointment?

-As a general rule, you should try not to reschedule the same appointment more than once.
+As a general rule, try not to reschedule the same appointment more than once.
 Rescheduling twice is understandable if the circumstances are genuinely difficult, but going beyond that sends a strong signal that the meeting isn't a priority for you.
 If you find yourself needing to reschedule a third time, it's often better to cancel and rebook from scratch when your schedule is more settled.
 Some businesses and medical practices also enforce rescheduling limits in their booking policies.

 What's the difference between rescheduling and canceling?